Big Tech, Big Government work in concert to ‘muzzle free speech,’ pundit Dennis Prager says

 One disputed video depicts Mr. Prager, who testified about it in July 2019 to a U.S. Senate committee hearing, discussing the Bible’s commandment against killing.
 Mr. Prager said in his testimony that Google placed the video on a restricted list due to him using the word “murder.”

-Google did not respond on Tuesday to multiple requests for comment from The Washington Times.
+“We go to extraordinary lengths to build our products and enforce our policies in a way that doesn’t take political leanings into account,” said Ivy Choi, a YouTube spokesperson.
+“And we’re proud that YouTube continues to be a place where many different voices are welcome, including PragerU, which has 2+ million subscribers.”

-Attempts to reach Facebook and Twitter, who have issued no comments on his allegations, were also unsuccessful.
+Attempts to reach Facebook and Twitter, who have issued no comments on his allegations, were unsuccessful.

 PragerU has claimed that other videos and audio podcasts targeted for censorship center around dissenting opinions on COVID-19 lockdown policies.